nitinvarma02/projects/EDA on Synthea data(2024)- SQL/READme.md

 15. What are the top 5 reasons for patient visits?
 16. What is the average duration of a consultation by gender?
 17. What is the blood pressure status (Hypertensive or Normal) for patients with 'Systolic Blood Pressure' readings?
+18. Percentage of cash payments for each procedure performed.

 The possibilities are endless with this data the main aim is to showcase SQL skills.